mattlianje/layoutz/README.md

 ```scala
 layout(elem1, elem2, elem3)  /* Joins with "\n\n" */
 ```
+Call `.render` on an element to get a String

 The power comes from **uniform composition**, since everything is an `Element`, everything can be combined with everything else.

 ## Elements